About the Forum

 Technological disruption happens when faster, simpler, cheaper inventions threaten market leaders.
 Innovations allow creativity to flourish in ways never before thought possible, while the speed of technological change has never been greater.
 With the creative disruption of markets, startups and established companies are vying to create tomorrow’s businesses and shape a better society.
 In the transition to a new level of development, established business markets must implement new strategies rapidly to remain competitive.
 The focus of the Forum

-is to unlock the best practices of creative market disruption
+is to unlock the best practices of creative markets disruption

 , restructuring, and reconfiguration.
 It is also to understand the impact of this process in different technical areas and in the global ecosystem of innovation.
 The Forum seeks to answer the tough questions: